 For those at high risk for breast or ovarian cancer

 If you are at high risk for breast or ovarian cancer, SCCA has a special program to help you know which screenings are appropriate for you and how you can decrease your cancer risk.
-It’s called the Breast and Ovarian Cancer Prevention Program.
-Call the program coordinator at (206) 606-6990 with questions or to make an appointment.
+It’s called the Breast and Ovarian Cancer Prevention Program located at the SCCA Wellness Center.
+Call the patient care coordinator at (206) 606-6100 with questions or to make an appointment.
 Patients in the prevention program who need routine medical exams and close monitoring are also seen

 at the Women’s Wellness Clinic at SCCA.